Quantum computational chemistry

+\textcite{takeshita2019virtualorbs} showed how to re-integrate some of the energy contribution of the virtual orbitals into a quantum simulation, without requiring additional qubits to represent the virtual orbitals.
+Their method utilises an increased number of measurements, and classical post-processing.
+We will describe this method in more detail in Sec.~\ref{Subsubsec:SubspaceExpansionExcited}.
+Those authors also provide a technique to improve the energy estimate from a calculation by optimising the active space using orbital rotations, as is done in MCSCF calculations (Sec.~\ref{Subsubsec:MCSCF}).\\

-This section has introduced the concepts in classical computational chemistry necessary to understand the early work in quantum computational chemistry.
+This section has introduced the concepts in classical computational chemistry necessary to understand how quantum computers can be used for chemical simulation.
 The following sections introduce methods developed to solve chemistry problems using quantum computers.
-We return to classical computational chemistry methods in Sec.~\ref{conclude}, where we assess the strengths, weaknesses and limits of the methods introduced here.
+We return to classical computational chemistry methods in Sec.~\ref{Subsec:ClassicalLimits}, where we assess the strengths, weaknesses, and computational limits of the methods introduced here.